⚓ Seafaring¶

 To my uneducated eyes there is absolutely no way of knowing where in the world I am, when out at sea.
 The surface of the ocean has no visual landmarks, just water in every direction.
 Once nightfall arrives, stars are clearly visible, and could ostensibly be used for navigation to at least know that you haven't veered off course in the last hour or two.
 The sun predictably rises in the east, and sets in the west.
 I have now imparted to you all knowledge that I could use to intuit what to do if lost at sea.
 Maybe Nephi, growing up in ancient Jerusalem, knows more about oceanic navigation than I do, seeing how... you know, ancient Jerusalem was known for its busy seaports.

 Lehi has a compass.
 Curious workmanship.
-Don't worry about how compasses didn't exist for another 1,700 years, Lehi knew exactly what it was, how to use it, and fortunately, Reformed Egyptian™️ has a word for it.
+Don't worry about how compasses didn't exist for another 1,700 years, Lehi knew exactly what it was, how to use it, and most fortuitously, Reformed Egyptian™ has a word for it.
 One of two spindles points "the way whither we should go."
 After L&L have tied up Nephi with cords (again,) the Liahona stopped working.
 Since navigating at sea is surely more complicated than I realize, Nephi's brothers "knew not whither they should steer the ship."
 A storm arises, and they "were driven back upon the waters for the space of three days[.]"

-This is notorious for a few reasons: among them, God doesn't seem to be influencing the wind at the sails for the ship— if He was, Lehi's family wouldn't need to know "whither they should steer the ship."
+This is notorious for a few reasons: among them, God doesn't seem to be influencing the wind at the sails for the ship.
+If He was, Lehi's family wouldn't need to know "whither they should steer the ship."
 Even a passing curiosity about "whither they should steer the ship" indicates that Lehi's family is responsible for navigating.
 God is not steering Lehi's family like he did for the Jaredites' submersibles.
 They have a buoyant ship and a compass, and have to figure out the rest.

 The other notorious observation in this verse is... they only have a compass.
 How did they know that they were driven back for three days?
 All they have is a direction, contingent upon obedience.
 They have no charts, reference points, maps, no way to know once they shape up and the storm clears that they had lost three days of progress.
 Moreover, did a storm arise and diminish each time Nephi got his feelings hurt?
-If that happened, I would expect that L&L could at least recognize a pattern— they've seen divine intervention up to this point, and mocking their brother (hypothetically) makes for undesirable sailing conditions.
+If that happened, I would expect that L&L could at least recognize a pattern.
+They've seen divine intervention up to this point, and mocking their brother (hypothetically) makes for undesirable sailing conditions.

 Maybe the second spindle was the "obedience" meter so you know that the first spindle isn't to be trusted.